 Autumn is the perfect time to cozy up with a good book and a warm mug of hot chocolate.
 You can always improve on the average cup of cocoa and you will find this recipe an irresistible way to do so.

 This simple whiskey and cherry brandy mix is ideal in such a situation.
-It is an easy two-ingredient lowball that is as warming as it is cold, just the thing to take the chill out of your bones.
+The hunter's cocktail is an easy two-ingredient lowball that is as warming as it is cold, just the thing to take the chill out of your bones.

 Mulled in the drink world refers to warm drinks with spices and quite often the mix includes wines or ales.
 This recipe is a twist on this favorite formula and the result is surprising.